koompi/sdc-archive/dev/how-to-deploy-hugo-circleci.md

 ### Scenario
 We have a project website hugo push on github and want to auto build and auto deploy to server.
 Now we will use CircleCI for do this.

-### Automated testing
-* CircleCI automatically runs your pipeline in a clean container or virtual machine, allowing you to test every commit.

-### Automated deployment
-* Passing pipelines are deployed to various environments so your product goes to market faster.

 ### Solution
 ## Sign Up and Try CircleCI
 To run your very first build on CircleCI, complete the following steps: